Links

 Wise people know that helping others makes them happy.

-Six.
-Elie Wiesel's Night is implicitly anti-nihilist because in writing the book there is a message: It is necessary to expose evil and to expose the truth.
+It is necessary to expose evil and to expose the truth.
 It is necessary to record an accurate version of history.
 There is real history and fake history.
 There is truth and falsehood, but the nihilist doesn't care.
 For the nihilist, there is no truth or falsehood.
 Everything is the same old B.S.

 But there is truth and the truth matters.
 For example, in Wiesel's memoir Moishe the Beadle has seen the truth, the evil of the Nazis, and no one believes him.
 Their disbelief and denial comes at their own peril.